fsolt/DCPO/cran-comments.md

 There were NOTES:

-❯ checking for GNU extensions in Makefiles ...
+* checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

 * checking data for non-ASCII characters ...
 NOTE
   Note: found 38 marked UTF-8 strings

+## Resubmission

+Revised all examples to spawn just two processes.